Bartosz-D3V/grafik/README.md

 ```

 Use the `New` function from generated code to create instance of your GraphQL client by providing endpoint and HTTP client.

-grafik generates the GraphQL types used by operations defined in `query.graphql` file.
+Grafik generates the GraphQL types used by operations defined in `query.graphql` file.

 See more [examples][examples-link] and how to use the client programmatically.

-# Flags
+## Flags
 The graffikgen tool is used to generate GraphQL clients in Go.
 It supports the following flags:

 - `-schema_source`: [required] Location of the GraphQL schema file.
 Either absolute or relative.